PTDE: Personalized Training with Distilled Execution for Multi-Agent Reinforcement Learning: Introduction

 \section{Introduction}

-Many real-world tasks can be modeled as decision problems for multi-agent systems, such as multi-robot navigation \cite{navigation}, multi-robot collision avoidance \cite{collision-avoidance}, multi-UAV path planning \cite{uav}, games \cite{mao2021seihai,guss2021towards}, packet routing \cite{mao2020reward}, etc. These scenarios are often limited by partial observability and the agents can only take actions in a decentralized way.
+Many real-world tasks can be modeled as decision problems for multi-agent systems, such as multi-robot navigation ~\cite{navigation}, multi-robot collision avoidance \cite{collision-avoidance}, multi-UAV path planning \cite{uav}, information retrieval \cite{chen2024ma4div} and games \cite{mao2021seihai,guss2021towards}.
+In most of these scenarios, the prevalent constraints include partial observability, and agents are constrained to decentralized decision-making processes.

-To overcome this problem, Multi-Agent Reinforcement Learning (MARL) has become a research hotspot.
-Centralized Training with Decentralized Execution (CTDE) is proposed as one of the most common MARL paradigms, which uses global information during training and only local information during execution to achieve decentralized execution.
-It mainly contains two categories of algorithms, which are value-decomposition based and actor-critic based.
-In terms of how global information is used, the former \cite{VDN, QMIX, QPLEX, UNMAS} uses global information to learn a better joint $Q$-function, while the latter \cite{MADDPG, COMA, MAAC, MAPPO} uses global information as the input of centralized critic.
-However, these methods do not use the global information directly during execution, which may limit the collaboration performance between agents when the problem is complex as shown in our experiments.
+To address these challenges, Multi-Agent Reinforcement Learning (MARL) has emerged as a focal point of research.
+Within MARL, Centralized Training with Decentralized Execution (CTDE) stands out as a prominent paradigm.
+CTDE leverages global information during training and shifts to utilizing only local information during execution, facilitating decentralized decision-making.
+This paradigm encompasses two primary algorithmic categories: value-decomposition based and actor-critic based approaches.
+Concerning the utilization of global information, the former category \cite{VDN,QMIX,QPLEX,UNMAS} employs global information for enhancing the joint $Q$-function.
+In contrast, the latter category \cite{MADDPG,COMA,MAAC,MAPPO,STEP} incorporates global information as input to a centralized critic.
+Notably, these approaches refrain from utilizing global information directly during execution, a factor that could potentially constrain collaboration performance among agents, especially in complex scenarios, as demonstrated in our experiments.